 In her spare time, Allison enjoys skiing, paddle boarding, her boxer puppy, back packing, running, yoga, and settling into the NCAA March Maddness every year!
 Go Bulldogs.

 Heather M. Jordan is a Licensed Marriage and Family Therapist in Redding CA. Heather has a BA in Psychology from Simpson University and a Master of Arts in Counseling Psychology from Simpson University where she received the Award for outstanding contributions to the community.
 Heather has extensive experience working with children and families dealing with a variety of issues including ambiguous loss when a family member has a disability, ADHD, adoption, divorce and remarriage.
 Her passion is to work with clients to help them discover their unique inner strengths as they come to understand and solve the problems they face.
 She has worked within the educational system empowering and supporting parents as they navigate the difficulties of parenting and the many transitions they face.
 Her person-centered approach has proven successful in helping clients as they work through a range of difficulties and life challenges.
 Heather incorporates several theories in her work but has come to believe the foundation of effective therapy is a strong and trusting relationship between client and therapist.

-Alica is a Registered Marriage and Family Therapist intern, working under the supervision of Patricia L. Shaw, LMFT.
-She earned a Masters degree in Counseling Psychology from National University, and a Bachelors degree from Simpson University.
+Amy is a Registered Marriage and Family Therapist Associate under the supervision of Catherine Cundy, LMFT and holds a Masters in Counseling Psychology from National University as well as a Bachelor’s in Psychology from Simpson University.